Skip to content

 ret

-See? a is in RDI, b is in RSI, c is in RDX—completely in line with the rules we discussed.
+Look, a is in RDI, b is in RSI, and c is in RDX.
+This perfectly matches the rules we discussed.
 The return value is in RAX.
-Clean.
+Clean and simple.

-Let's try one with more than six parameters:
+Let's try another example with more than six arguments:

 cpp